python4astronomers/python4astronomers/source/fitting/sherpa.rst

   and general book-keeping you come across, but the low-level API can also be used (e.g. as part of a separate application).

+In this tutorial we will show you how Sherpa can be used to model and fit 1D data (without and with errors) and 2D images.
+Higher dimensionality data is supported (to some extent) but there is no documentation.
+The 1D examples are for "unbinned" data, but you can also handle the case where the model has to be summed (integrated) across each bin (for the 2D case we treat image data as point/unbinned for convenience and speed).

 Documentation
 ^^^^^^^^^^^^^